Impact in the Neighbourhood

 Betting on banks and financial institutions

-Value creation is rarely associated with financial institutions – especially in the impact space, where they’re perceived as capital providers out of reach for most impact entrepreneurs.
-This workshop will show the contrary: financial institutions can be instrumental in shaping impact ecosystems, often intervening in areas where others are less willing to enter, such as challenging topics or geographies.
+What can banks do to create impact and what does that mean for your work?
+Four financial institutions share their experience, knowledge and journey towards impact with you.
+All from a very different context, but with very additional challenges and opportunities: financial institutions can be instrumental in shaping impact ecosystems, often intervening in areas where others are less willing to enter, such as challenging topics or geographies.
 Join us to see what makes a bank a smart bet for impact.

 Public authorities as ecosystem builders